RiswanthPalani/Portfolio/README.md

 # About

-It is a personal portfolio responsive and dynamic website
+It is a personal portfolio responsive and dynamic website.
+It is developed using  reactjs, react-bootsrap.

 # Run the program